nats-io/nats-replicator/docs/config.md

 Is used to configure an HTTP or HTTPS port, as well as TLS settings when HTTPS is used.

-* `httphost` - the network interface to publish monitoring on, valid for HTTP or HTTPS.
+* `httphost` or `http_host` - the network interface to publish monitoring on, valid for HTTP or HTTPS.
 An empty value will tell the replicator to use all available network interfaces.
-* `httpport` - the port for HTTP monitoring, no TLS configuration is expected, a value of -1 will tell the replicator to use an ephemeral port, the port will be logged on startup.
+* `httpport` or `http_port` - the port for HTTP monitoring, no TLS configuration is expected, a value of -1 will tell the replicator to use an ephemeral port, the port will be logged on startup.

 `2019/03/20 12:06:38.027822 [INF] starting http monitor on :59744`

-* `httpsport` - the port for HTTPS monitoring, a TLS configuration is expected, a value of -1 will tell the server to use an ephemeral port, the port will be logged on startup.
+* `httpsport` or `https_port` - the port for HTTPS monitoring, a TLS configuration is expected, a value of -1 will tell the server to use an ephemeral port, the port will be logged on startup.
 * `tls` - a [TLS configuration](#tls).

 The `httpport` and `httpsport` settings are mutually exclusive, if both are set to a non-zero value the replicator will not start.